 - Health questions related to giving a blood sample

 The requisition form did not ask participants to provide their OHIP number.

 Upon learning of the LifeLabs incident, OHS immediately contacted LifeLabs for more information, and notified our Privacy Lead.
-It will take time for the OHS to determine from LifeLabs whether our Study participants’ data were part of the LifeLabs cyberattack, what data may have been involved, and the extent to which any of our participants’ privacy may have been affected.
+As of February 24, 2020, the OHS remains in discussions with LifeLabs to determine from LifeLabs whether our Study participants’ data were part of the LifeLabs cyberattack, what data may have been involved, and the extent to which any of our participants’ privacy may have been affected.

 LifeLabs has stated it will be contacting directly those LifeLabs customers whose lab results may have been impacted.
 A joint investigation is also underway by the Office of the Information and Privacy Commissioner of Ontario and the Office of the Information and Privacy Commissioner for British Columbia.
 Read the joint statement.

 We will update you as soon we have more information to share.

 - LifeLabs customer notice, including a toll-free number for LifeLabs customers